-Although most root canal treatments can be completed in one appointment, sometimes it may need two or more appointments in particularly stubborn infections.
-The procedure is done under local anaesthetic; the tooth is isolated using a rubber sheet called a dental dam which keeps the tooth from contamination and protected from cleaning agents.
-The tooth is carefully cleaned using specialized instruments and disinfectant solutions.
+A Root Canal procedure is completed under local anaesthetic; the tooth is isolated using a rubber sheet, called a dental dam, which protects the tooth from contamination and cleaning agents.
+The tooth is then carefully cleaned using specialised instruments and disinfectant solutions.

-It is normal for the tooth/ area to feel bruised after treatment, more so on day 3-5 post procedure.
-However, this can be managed well using over the counter pain medication such as Paracetamol and Ibuprofen- however your dentist will give you plenty of advice for at home care.
+It is normal for the tooth and surrounding area to feel bruised after treatment, especially 3-5 days post-procedure.
+However, this can be managed using over-the-counter pain medication, such as Paracetamol and Ibuprofen.